On a class of Nonlinear Grushin equations: Abstract

 \section{Abstract}

-In this paper, we study three kinds of nonlinear degenerate elliptic equations containing the Grushin operator.
+In this paper, we study {two} kinds of nonlinear degenerate elliptic equations containing the Grushin operator.
 First, we prove radial symmetry and a decay rate at infinity of solutions to such a Grushin equation by using the moving plane method in combination with suitable integral inequalities.
-Applying similar methods, we obtain nonexistence results for solutions to a second type of Grushin equation in Euclidean space and in half space, respectively.
-Finally, we derive a priori estimates for positive solutions to more general types of Grushin equations by employing blow up analysis.
+Applying similar methods, we obtain nonexistence results for solutions to a second type of Grushin equation in Euclidean half space.
+Finally, we derive a priori estimates {and the existence} for positive solutions to more general types of Grushin equations by employing blow up analysis and topological degree methods, respectively.